Batch Label Inference and Replacement Attacks in Black-Boxed Vertical Federated Learning: Experiments

-We evaluate our proposed label defense mechanism on both batch label inference attack and gradient replacement backdoor attack, and compared our methods with three baselines: Differential Privacy (DP), Gradient Sparsification (GS) and optiMized perturbAtion to pReVEnt Label Leakage (MARVELL) following previous work \cite{label_leakage_VFL_2021}.
-Both encoder and decoder of the CoAE have the architecture: \textbf{fc($(6c)^2$)}-\textbf{relu}-\textbf{fc($c$)}-\textbf{softmax}, where \textbf{fc} denotes fully-connected layer and $c$ denotes the class number.
+We evaluate various defense mechanism on the previously proposed batch label inference attack: Differential Privacy (DP), Gradient Sparsification (GS) and MARVELL \cite{label_leakage_VFL_2021}.
+Both encoder and decoder of the CoAE have the architecture: \textbf{fc($(6C)^2$)}-\textbf{relu}-\textbf{fc($C$)}-\textbf{softmax}, where \textbf{fc} denotes fully-connected layer and $C$ denotes the class number.
 We evaluate the performance of CoAE with various $\lambda_2$ from $0.05$ to $2.0$.

-For DP, gaussian differential private mechanism (DP-G) and Laplacian (DP-L) differential private mechanism are employed to defense backdoor attack.
+For DP, gaussian differential private mechanism (DP-G) and Laplacian (DP-L) differential private mechanism are employed.
 Gradients were $2$-norm clipped with $0.2$.
 Then, a Gaussian or Laplacian noise was added.
 The standard deviation of the applied noise ranges from $0.001$ to $0.1$.
-The form of added noise are shown below:

-For GS, we evaluate the defense performance of gradient sparsification strategy with various drop rates, from $99.0$ to $99.9$.

-For MARVELL, as it only supports binary classification and is designed to defend label inference attack, we evaluate its defense performance against our method, CoAE, separately using only the data from two classes ('clouds' and 'person') since these data form a relative balanced dataset.
+For GS, we evaluate various drop rates, from $99.0$ to $99.9$.
+For MARVELL, as it only supports binary classification, we evaluate its defense performance against our method, CoAE, separately using only the data from two classes.
+In our experiments, for MNIST and NUSWIDE datasets, we randomly selects two classes from the total dataset; while class 'clouds' and 'person' are used for CIFAR dataset in order to balance the number of data samples from those two classes.
 The power constraint hyperparameter various from $1$ to $10$ times the norm of gradients.

-The defence experiment results will be reported separately on batch label inference attack and backdoor attack in the following paragraphs.